-In the centre of the galaxy OJ 287, there is one active, super-mass-rich black hole.
+In the center of the galaxy OJ 287, there is one active, super-mass-rich black hole.
 An international research team led by Silke Britzen of the Max Planck Institute for Radio Astronomy has now discovered that the active nucleus of this galaxy generates a jet that staggers like a spinning top on a time jet on a timescale of about 22 years.
 With this movement called ‘precession’, the fluctuation of the radiation of OJ 287 can be explained.
 The discovery thus provides the key to understanding the variability in active galaxy nuclei.

 It took a long time to decipher the Egyptian hieroglyphs, the inscriptions of the pyramids.
 It finally succeeded with the help of the so-called Rosetta Stone found in 1799.
 This stele was inscribed with three versions of the same text – one in Ancient Egyptian using hieroglyphic script, one in Demotic script, and the bottom one in Ancient Greek.
 Realizing that it is the same text, the enigmatic hieroglyphs could be deciphered and translated with the help of the ancient Greek language.
 This discovery opened up a whole new window to understand the ancient Egyptian culture.
 A research team now has deciphered the jet of a galaxy which has been named the Rosetta Stone of blazars.
 Blazars are active galactic nuclei where a central supermassive black hole is being fed.